ValarioWhite/create-an-AWS-vpc-from-scratch/README.md

 4. Type "chmod 400 VPCKeyPair.pem" and press Enter.
 This remove access for others and only allows read access to us.

-*Now we are ready to SSH into our Private Instance A via our Bastion host by using our keypair*

 5. In a seperate tab, go to the EC2 console

 6. Select "Private instance A" and copy the private IP address as shown in the screenshot below.
 We will need to reference this IP address to SSH into it.
 Go back to the EC2 Connect Window terminal.